Volatility forecasting with machine learning and intraday commonality: Related literature

-Second, there are numerous contributions made by many researchers on the topic of forecasting daily volatility.
+Second, there are numerous contributions in the existing literature on the topic of forecasting daily volatility.
 However, most methods proposed by various researchers for modeling and forecasting return volatility largely rely on the parametric GARCH or stochastic volatility models, which provide forecasts of daily volatility from daily return.
 As pointed out by \citet{andersen2003modeling, andersen2006volatility, engle2007good}, these models employed to predict daily volatility cannot take advantage of high-frequency data, and suffer from the curse of high-dimensionality when dealing with multiple assets simultaneously.
 Due to the availability of high-frequency data, realized volatility (RV), computed from summing squared intraday returns, has gained popularity in recent years. \citet{andersen2003modeling} have proposed an ARFIMA model for forecasting daily RVs, which outperforms conventional GARCH and related approaches. \citet{corsi2009simple} has put forward a parsimonious AR-type model, termed Heterogeneous Autoregressive (HAR), for predicting daily RVs using various realized volatility components over different time horizons.
-Recently \citet{izzeldin2019forecasting} have made a comparison investigation for the forecasting performance of ARFIMA and HAR, and have concluded their performance \mc{is essentially indistinguishable}.
+Recently \citet{izzeldin2019forecasting} have made a comparison investigation for the forecasting performance of ARFIMA and HAR, and have concluded their performance {is essentially indistinguishable}.
 See Section \ref{sec:intra2daily} for more models to predict daily volatility.

-On the other hand, little attention has been paid to the role of forecasting intraday volatility. \citet{taylor1997incremental} proposed an hourly volatility model based on an ARCH specification, and \citet{engle2012forecasting} constructed a GARCH model for intraday financial returns, by specifying the variance as a product of daily, diurnal, and stochastic intraday components. \mc{These models, such as traditional GARCH and stochastic volatility, are potentially restrictive due to their parametric nature, and are not able to effectively take into account the non-linear and highly complex relationships among different financial variables.}
+Nonetheless, little attention has been paid to the role of forecasting intraday volatility. \citet{taylor1997incremental} has proposed an hourly volatility model based on an ARCH specification, and \citet{engle2012forecasting} have constructed a GARCH model for intraday financial returns, by specifying the variance as a product of daily, diurnal, and stochastic intraday components. {These models, such as traditional GARCH and SV, are potentially restrictive due to their parametric nature, and are not able to effectively take into account the non-linear and highly complex relationships among different financial variables.}